 2020 Award Winner

-Jack Raharuhi, 27, is the Buller Dairy Group Operations Manager for Pāmu Farms in Westport.
+Jack is the Business Manager for Pāmu Farms on the West Coast of the South island.
 Jack was the winner of the Ahuwhenua Young Maori Farmer of the Year Award in 2016 and winner of the Dairy Manager of the Year for the West Coast Top of The South in 2017.

-Jacks leadership journey started out in a less conventional way than many, describing his teenage years as “a dark time” in his life, where he surrounded himself around the wrong people and made plenty of bad decisions along the way.
+Jack’s leadership journey started out in a less conventional way than many, describing his teenage years as “a dark time” in his life, where he surrounded himself around the wrong people and made plenty of bad decisions along the way.
 However, he’s been able to draw on these experiences to inspire his peers, encouraging them to believe in themselves and their aspirations.

 He also gives back to the community wherever he can, co-ordinating the Gateway Programme through Buller High School, and providing work experience for students who seek a career in agriculture or want to get into the routine of the workforce.

 Jack is a proud West Coaster, a family man and gets out surfing when he can and does his bit for the #westcoastbestcoast.

 "The people I have met through the award, the relationships formed, the exposure I have received as part of my mentoring trips has been nothing short of incredible.
 The award has given me the skills to grow, increase my confidence, and it is fantastic having the ongoing support."